owncloud/docs/docs/best-practices.md

 ```

 It is important that `:internal-link-name-url:` is placed directly below the page header.
-Any number of these link directives can be added.
+Any number of these link attributes can be added.
 Without being mandatory, it has turned
 out as a matter of good practice to end your link name with `-url`.

 ### Internal Links